 An experienced Lyft and Uber lawyer can provide this good news: drivers and passengers of these rideshare companies have special protections in the event of an accident.
 If there is a collision and the Uber or Lyft driver is not at fault, both Uber and Lyft offer uninsured/underinsured (“UM”) insurance that can protect the driver, the passenger, or both.
 If there is a collision and the Uber or Lyft is at fault, then both Uber and Lyft offer liability insurance for the protection of the rideshare passenger and the driver or passenger of any other vehicle who is hurt in the wreck.

-Lyft and Uber Lawyer
+Talking with a Lyft and Uber Lawyer

 When it comes to Lyft and Uber accidents, experience matters.
 If you or a loved one has been injured in a rideshare accident, contact a dedicated Lyft and Uber lawyer.